Skip to main content

 When submitting video files for your modules always follow the guidance on submitting video assignments on this website.

-The pages in the Digital Learning section of this website been devised by the LUBS Enhancement and Innovation Team and are available under creative commons for you to adapt.
+The pages in the Digital Learning section of this website been devised by LUBS Digital Education Enhancement and are available under creative commons for you to adapt.

-Digital Learning by LUBS Enhancement and Innovation Team is licensed under CC BY-NC-SA 4.0.
+Digital Learning by LUBS Digital Education Enhancement is licensed under CC BY-NC-SA 4.0.